|Panoramic indoor view from the main concourse, 50 yard line.|

-From the early 60's until the mid 1970's, Pontiac's own, Don Davidson (1929-1987) was an urban planner, designer and architect, designing and coordinating many developments across the nation.
-Davidson also taught architecture and urban planning as a professor at the University of Detroit.
+From the mid 60's until about 1980, Pontiac's own, Don Davidson (1929-1987), a college professor, designer, urban planner, architect and newspaper owner/publisher designed and coordinated many developments across the nation.
+Professor Davidson taught architecture and urban planning at the University of Detroit.
 He was best known for two local projects, the Pontiac Silverdome Stadium and the Pontiac Plan,

 - Pontiac Times, Dec.
 7, 1973

-Super Bowl Pontiac Host Committee Brochure - 'PONTIAC SUPER BLAST' - pg 5, January 1982
+Super Bowl Pontiac Host Committee Brochure - 'PONTIAC SUPER BLAST' - January 1982

 |Professor Davidson at urban renewal presentation - ca 1966|